 The Postcard is Back!

-Watch your mailbox for the Newman Postcard being mailed in early September.
+Watch your mailbox for the Newman Postcard.
+It is in production now and should be in the mail by mid October.
 It will be mailed to all active members in Illinois again this year.
 In the meantime, use the flyer to the right to share our fundraising appeal with anyone and everyone!

 Former State Warden, Don Niebrugge from Effingham Council 665 presenting a $2420 check to State Officers at a recent meeting.
 Has your council met it's goal?